GabubuAvailable/WADs-by-Gabubu/README.md

 In this repository, I will upload forwarders for The Homebrew Channel apps made by me. :)

+Maybe I will start making forwarders rarely...
+Watch [this video](https://youtu.be/tNe6uAM5cQE) to see why.

 Hope these are helpful to whatever you need!

 ## !READ THIS CAREFULLY!